A Guide to the BKSB Assessment Test: Examples & Tips

 The difficulty of the BKSB assessment depends on your current competency level.
 If you have taken the time to prepare, you shouldn’t find it particularly difficult.

-You can find all the information you need on the BKSB assessment test on its website, which will explain the assessment in detail.
+You can find all the information you need on the BKSB assessment on its website, which will explain the assessment in detail.

 There is no set number of questions on the BKSB assessment.
 The number of questions you are set will depend on your competency level.

-Once the BKSB programme is completed, the student will be assessed on the functional skills at GCSE level.
+Once the BKSB assessment programme is completed, the student will be assessed on the functional skills at GCSE level.

 After taking the initial assessment, there is no deadline for the diagnostic test.
 You are advised to practice on the areas you need to improve on and take the test when you feel ready.